AndrewBailMYOB/ops-ecs-bootstrap-2/README.md

 * parameter file path

-The provided makefile sets some default values and then calls the script in order to deploy the follwing stacks:
+The provided makefile sets some default values and then calls the script in order to deploy the following stacks:

 * network (ops-ecs-network)
 * ECS cluster (ops-ecs-cluster)